After the 1787 Constitutional Convention in Philadelphia,

 "In the councils of government, we must guard against the

-acquisition of unwarranted influence,
+acquisition of unwarranted influence, whether sought or unsought,

-military-industrial complex.
-The potential
+by the military-industrial complex.
+The potential for the disastrous

-for the disastrous rise of misplaced power exists and will persist."
+rise of misplaced power exists and will persist."

 Dwight D. Eisenhower Farewell Address.